eCommerce Above The Fold Optimization - 12 Proven Conversion Boosters

 Coming back to this research, there are two types of goals you can assign for your CTA.
 One is reach maximization and the other is exposure time maximization.

-If you want to reach out to more people, placing your CTA above the fold makes the most sense.
-If you want it to be visible to users for more time, place it below the fold.
+If you want more people’s attention, placing your CTA above the fold makes the most sense.
+If you want visibility for a longer time, place it below the fold.

 Placing it somewhere in between (600–1000 pixels) may offer the best of both worlds—higher reach and greater engagement.

-We love how The Mountain builds into the CTA they have placed here.
+We love how The Mountain builds into the CTA here, with the copy before supporting it in this wonderful above-the-fold optimization example:

 Start with a goal.
 This will depend upon your sales funnel and in which stage of the funnel your customers are.